smikhalevski/doubter/README.md

 // ⮕ Shape<string>

 emailShape.parse('Not an email');
-// ❌ ValidationError: predicate at /: Must be an email
+// ❌ ValidationError: any.refine at /: Must be an email

 emailShape.parse('foo@bar.com');
 // ⮕ 'foo@bar.com'